How Much Does It Cost to Build a Website for a Small Business

 Can I build a website for free?

 Yes.
 Free website builders such as Google Sites, WordPress.com (free tier), and the starter versions of Wix or Shopify allow basic publishing.
 These options come with limitations: platform ads, restricted storage, no custom domain, and limited design features.
 For any serious business, free plans rarely provide the functionality or branding needed.
-COLAB DXB generally recommends at least a low-cost starter plan for a cleaner, more professional online presence.
+COLAB DXB generally recommends a low-cost starter plan to achieve a cleaner, more professional online presence, especially in competitive UAE markets where trust and local appeal matter.

 Plus Icon